Career Education 9

 Spanish 9

 In this course, students will learn about concepts related to travel, past/future activities, friend/social life, dining, and vacation.
-Students spend about 60% of their time in Rosetta Stone, our “textbook”, working on grammar lessons, practicing those lessons by reading and recording stories, playing games and engaging in live tutoring sessions with native speakers.
+Students spend about 60% of their time in Rosetta Stone, our “textbook”, working on grammar lessons, practicing those lessons by reading and recording stories,and engaging in tutorial sessions. with native speakers.
 The rest of the course is comprised of teacher-created written, grammar and speaking assignments along with monthly virtual classes with the class to practice speaking skills.
-It is recommended that the parent help the student create a realistic weekly schedule that allows for the timely completion of the course.
-30-minute segments four-five times per week would be ideal.

 Major Units & Topics